Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/propertiesOfRelations.md

 ### Reflexivity

-Lets start with a motivating example, consider standard equality $=$ and any item $x\in\mathbb{R}$.
+Let's start with a motivating example, consider standard equality $=$ and any item $x\in\mathbb{R}$.
 Is $x=x$?
 Yes, by definition any value is always equal to itself!
 However, for some other relations like $<$ we cannot have $x<x$.
 Relations where every item is always related to itself are called *reflexive*.

 > **Definition**: A relation $\*$ is **reflexive** if and only if for every $a\in A$, $a\*a$.
 In other words, every item is related to itself.

-Lets go through our examples and determine if they are reflexive.
+Let's go through our examples and determine if they are reflexive.

 > **Example**: Is $a\equiv a \mod n$?